 It is human nature not to want to feel isolated.
 That extends to the business world.
 A business owner, who is brave enough to point out the mistakes they have made and how they learned from them, will have a following among other entrepreneurs.
 You can take that on the message and share it in the world, via speaking, social media, webinars, trainings etc. and gain a wide audience.

 Your connections can be helpful when sales are slow or when you are looking to put together a new business venture.
 Targeting budding businesses with your brand of sage advice is one way to turn a negative into a positive.

 Use this opportunity to revamp your customer service policy.
 That employee may be better in another area of your business.
-This may be the time to automate your customer service with autoresponder messages, a FAQ section on your website or an answering service.
+This may be the time to automate your customer service with autoresponder messages, a FAQ section on your website or an improved outsourced response service.

 Challenges force you to take a look at your business.
 Is there a way to improve an existing process?
 Of course there is.
 Use a mistake such as sending the wrong product or a failed online checkout process to make changes that will increase sales in the future.

 You are willing to learn from mistakes (by using suggestions like those above) to continue to move forward in your business pursuits instead of leaning on them like crutches.
 Excuses rarely accomplish anything good.
 Mistakes can sour your mood.
 Shake it off and find out what you can learn from them to make your business a success.